My favorite way to eat a chocolate chip cookie – when it’s the size of a cake! Decorate with frosting, slice, and serve.

-- Eggs: I prefer room temperature eggs for my cookie cake.
-Room temperature eggs incorporate evenly into your cookie dough – guaranteeing a uniform texture in each bite of the cookie cake.
+- Eggs: Make sure you don’t use 2 full eggs, which will result in a cakey texture– think more of a cake than a cookie.
+1 whole egg + 1 egg yolk is best.
+Room temperature eggs incorporate evenly into your cookie dough, which guarantees a uniform texture in each bite of the cookie cake.
 Simply set out the eggs when you set out the butter to come to room temperature.
 If you forget to set out your eggs, no worries.
 Place them into a bowl of warm water for 5 minutes, then use.

 Keywords: chocolate chip cookie cake